tylim88/FirelordJSDoc/docs/design_philosophy.md

    - It doesn't stop unknown member for non fresh value (value that is attached to a variable).
    - It uses Partial, so all members accept `undefined`, BUT `undefined` is not a valid Firestore data type.

-Firestore SDK also comes with quirky runtime behavior that ready to kick your ass in your wet dream:
+Firestore SDK also comes with quirky runtime behaviors that ready to kick your ass in your wet dream:

 1. Limit clause throw on negative and 0 value.
 Throw on negative is good but throw on 0 value is arguable because 0 can be result from correct computation.
 2. In some case, update behave partially like set, resulting in field deletion, danger!
 3. Let not start with how naughty `null` is in query....
+4. All kinds of widely left open limitations for us to explore, adventures, yeah!

 and more...

 An unsafe code is a huge technical debt, it creates problem in a dark corner, you need to revisit it constantly and put more works just to make it safer.

-Firestore SDK produce code that is not scalable, not maintainable and potentially dangerous.
+Firestore SDK produces code that is not scalable, not maintainable and potentially dangerous.

 ## Core Principles